vedintech007/django-inventory-app/README.md

 Go to https://djecrety.ir/ to get a secret key

 Paste secret key in setting.py (Use python decouple if you know how to use it)

+In the setting.py file there is an email configuration Set email = your email address
+Set password = your email password

+Check how to to allow less secure app to login the gmail account
 ```

 ## To get project up and running